wolf3213/Projekt-Astrolensing/README.md

 TO DO LIST:<br/>
 Improve Algortytm (Rafał has us explain this alg)<br/> Reading file in loop(done?)<br/>
+Make a new better alg or improve old one.<br/>
 TO DO LIST in long future:<br/>
 Make a report in latex<br/>